Homemade facial masks are one of the little pleasures in life.

 - humectants including hyaluronic acid, sorbitol and sodium PCA

-These are all good examples of ingredients that can be added to gel masks.
-Our hero product Quench hydrating water gel is a great mask, that is both soothing and hydrating.
+These are all good examples of ingredients that can be added to your gel masks; our hero product Quench hydrating water gel is a great mask, that is both soothing and hydrating, that you may want to consider you think that formulating is too technical.

-Often, a build-up of dead skin cells on the surface can lead to blockages in the skin, enzymatic ingredients such as papaya or pineapple make an ideal inclusion.
+Often, a build-up of dead skin cells on the surface can lead to blockages in your skin; this is why enzymatic ingredients such as papaya or pineapple, can make an ideal inclusion in your homemade facial mask.

-Natural chemical exfoliants like lactic or malic acid also remove excess dulling, clogging, and dead cells – they gently slough off dead cells from the skin’s surface, without causing tiny micro-tears in the skin, leaving skin looking brighter and more revitalised.
+Natural chemical exfoliants like lactic or malic acid also remove excess dulling, clogging, and dead cells – they gently slough off dead cells from the skin’s surface, without causing tiny micro-tears in the skin, and can offer much-needed hydration, leaving your skin looking brighter and more revitalised.

 Balm facial masks